Workflow-Identifying Fields: General Information

 });

-To define a workflow for the specific value of the workflow-identifying field, do the following:
+To define a workflow for the specific value of the workflow-identifying field, you do the following:

-- Inside the AddScreenConfigurationFor or UpdateScreenConfigurationFor method, call the WithFlows method
+- Inside the AddScreenConfigurationFor or UpdateScreenConfigurationFor method, you call the WithFlows method.

-- In the WithFlows method, call the Add method
+- In the WithFlows method, you call the Add method.

 As the type parameter of the Add method, you specify the value of the workflow-identifying field.

-- Inside the Add method, define states and transitions of the workflow as described in Defining Workflow States and Implementing Transitions.
+- Inside the Add method, you define workflow states and transitions, as described in Defining Workflow States and Implementing Transitions.

 An example of the workflow for the specific value of the workflow-identifying field is shown in the following code.